EXPRESSCLUSTER/Milestone/doc/Milestone XProtect VMS Products 2022 R3c Setup.md

 1. Move the failover group to Secondary Server

 #### On Secondary Server
-1. Confirm that the failover group is active normally on the server
+1. Confirm that the failover group is active normally on the Server
 1. Connect to SQL Server
 	```bat
 	> sqlcmd -S localhost -U SA -P <password>